danawoodman/sentry/readme.md

 # Sentry

-> A RFID doorlock application that integrates with Cobot
+> A RFID doorlock application that integrates with Cobot using Particle Photons using Particle Photons.

 **Note: we are currently under active development.
 This project is not yet ready to use.
 Stay tuned!**